Click the questions below for answers to some of the questions we are often asked.

 Ideal for areas of heavy usage – no more slippery, muddy areas, no more muddy shoes or muddy dogs’ paws to have to clean up!

 All-year-round green – aesthetically pleasing to the eye no matter what time of year.
 No more yellow patches on your lawn and no more weeds staring back at you!

 Clean and hygienically safe – no degradation by pets.

-Yes, if you live local to our HQ that would be fine, just give us a call to arrange.
+Yes, if you live local to one of our branches that would be fine, just give us a call to arrange.
 We have branches in Maryport and Nottingham.

 Yes!
-We have a network of installers who can help you, just type your postcode here to find your local installer.
+We have a network of installers who can help you.
+Check out our install page.

 Artificial grass is permeable so the rain water will run straight through it.
 However it is a good idea to fit a drainage base below the levelling layer.
 This is discussed further in our installation section.

 Generally speaking, a mild detergent is the best thing to use.We sell an anti-bacterial cleaner that is an all-purpose cleaner with a real grass smell!

 Yes, it does.
 So, you need to make sure you align the directions of any different pieces of grass when you lay it down, which is quite easy to do.